Consultation: Review of the universal postal service and other postal regulation

 Changes to the delivery frequency of Second Class letters

-• We propose to remove the requirement on Royal Mail to deliver Second Class letters six days per week and allow it to deliver such letters on alternate weekdays (Monday to Friday).
-This change reflects the fact that postal users no longer need two six-day-per-week services to meet their needs and is intended to support the financial sustainability of the service.
+Currently the USO requires the delivery of First Class and Second Class letters six days a week (Monday to Saturday).
+We have decided to remove the requirement on Royal Mail to deliver Second Class letters six days a week and allow it to deliver such letters on alternate weekdays (Monday to Friday).
+This change reflects the fact that postal users no longer need two six-day-a-week services to meet their reasonable needs and is intended to support the financial sustainability of the universal service.

 Royal Mail is required to meet specific quality of service targets to incentivise it to deliver a high standard of service.

-Access letters obligation
+Changes to Access letters obligation

 • We will continue to regulate the existing D+2 access service for priority bulk mail, at least while the market responds to reform.